treigerm/WaterNet/README.md

-# DeepWater
+# WaterNet

 Using publicly available satellite imagery and OSM data we train a convolutional neural net to predict water occurrences in satellite images.
-DeepWater is not supposed to achive state of the art results but rather to be a simple example of a machine learning technique applied to geospatial data.
+WaterNet is not supposed to achive state of the art results but rather to be a simple example of a machine learning technique applied to geospatial data.

 ![Figure 1](/../images/imgs/figure_1.jpg)